tmtsoftware/esw-ts/docs/src/main/clients/agent/agent-service.md

 ###spawnSequenceComponent

-   This API spawns new sequence component on given agent machine.
+   This API spawns new sequence component on agent machine which is located using agent prefix provided.

    It takes a prefix of the agent machine, component name and ocs-app library version.
 Version is an optional field.
     When version isn't specified, default version gets picked up.